panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 ### Adding methods dynamically

-The method on the plain object is just a function that is stored as a property on the object.
+The method is just a function that is stored as a property on the object.
 That's why you can add method dynamically to an object:

 ```javascript
 const world = {